helpfulengineering/resources/software/proposals/crowdsourcing_contact_tracing_app.md

 ### What it is not
 * A way to communicate between individuals (this is not a messaging app, and all information will be anonymized)
-* An API endpoint for querying where ill people are
+* An API endpoint for querying where ill people are (yet?)
 * A green stamp for businesses/houses that they are "covid-19-free"

 ### Design